8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

              ✓ sets the implementation address
              ✓ initializes the proxy
              ✓ has expected balance
-       initialization with parameters
-         non payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ reverts (45ms)
-         payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance

      Address
        isContract
          ✓ returns false for account address
-         ✓ returns true for contract address (58ms) sendValue
+         ✓ returns true for contract address (64ms) sendValue
          when sender contract has no funds
-           ✓ sends 0 wei
+           ✓ sends 0 wei (41ms)
            ✓ reverts when sending non-zero amounts
          when sender contract has funds
-           ✓ sends 0 wei
+           ✓ sends 0 wei (39ms)
            ✓ sends non-zero amounts
-           ✓ sends the whole balance (45ms)
+           ✓ sends the whole balance (38ms)
            ✓ reverts when sending more than the balance with contract recipient
-             ✓ sends funds (76ms)
+             ✓ sends funds (72ms)
-             ✓ reverts on recipient revert (68ms)
+             ✓ reverts on recipient revert (72ms)
        functionCall
          with valid contract receiver
-           ✓ calls the requested function (53ms)
+           ✓ calls the requested function (46ms)
-           ✓ reverts when the called function reverts with no reason (42ms) ✓ reverts when the called function reverts, bubbling up the revert reason (43ms) ✓ reverts when the called function runs out of gas (1157ms) ✓ reverts when the called function throws (39ms) ✓ reverts when function does not exist (40ms) with non-contract receiver
+           ✓ reverts when the called function reverts with no reason (42ms) ✓ reverts when the called function reverts, bubbling up the revert reason ✓ reverts when the called function runs out of gas (1189ms) ✓ reverts when the called function throws
+           ✓ reverts when function does not exist (45ms) with non-contract receiver
-           ✓ reverts when address is not a contract functionCallWithValue
+           ✓ reverts when address is not a contract (40ms) functionCallWithValue
          with zero value
-           ✓ calls the requested function (48ms)
+           ✓ calls the requested function (42ms)
          with non-zero value
-           ✓ reverts if insufficient sender balance (40ms) ✓ calls the requested function with existing value (82ms) ✓ calls the requested function with transaction funds (54ms) ✓ reverts when calling non-payable functions (62ms)
+           ✓ reverts if insufficient sender balance
+           ✓ calls the requested function with existing value (78ms) ✓ calls the requested function with transaction funds (59ms) ✓ reverts when calling non-payable functions (62ms)

      Suspendable
        Constructor
          ✓ should successfully deploy contract
        Suspension functionality
-         ✓ should suspend contract (56ms)
+         ✓ should suspend contract (49ms)
-         ✓ should resume contract (84ms)
+         ✓ should resume contract (81ms)
        Modifiers
-         ✓ should not call an onlySuspended function while active ✓ should not call an onlyActive function while suspended (68ms) Events
+         ✓ should not call an onlySuspended function while active ✓ should not call an onlyActive function while suspended (77ms) Events
          ✓ should emit Suspended event
-         ✓ should emit Resumed event (67ms)
+         ✓ should emit Resumed event (65ms)

-     165 passing (20s)
+     181 passing (21s)
      1 pending